sysown/proxysql/doc/scheduler.md

 Scheduler is a feature introduced in v1.2.0h.

 Scheduler is a cron-like implementation integrated inside ProxySQL with millisecond granularity.
-It is possible to be configured only though the Admin interface: configuration from config file is not supported yet.
+It is possible to be configured only through the Admin interface: configuration from config file is not supported yet and not in the roadmap.

+## Motivation

+Scheduler allows ProxySQL to run custom scripts at regular interval for multiple purposes.
+The main motivation is the ability to reconfigure ProxySQL in case of external events that such custom scripts can detect.

+## Implementation

 The current implementation is suppsted by two tables:
 ```sql